ZhengZishen/amazon-kdd-cup/README.md

 Multi-lingual Abilities: Multi-lingual models are especially desired in online shopping as they can be deployed in multiple marketplaces without re-training.
 Therefore, we include a separate multi-lingual track, including multi-lingual concept understanding and user behavior alignment, to evaluate how a single model performs in different shopping locales without re-training.

 🗃️Results:

+1. Minimal Prompt Template (prompts_multi)
+For pure multiple-choice questions, we strip the prompt down to only the essential instruction and answer options.
+By removing examples, extra context, and system messages, the model focuses exclusively on selecting the correct option index.
+This lean template reduces token overhead and steers the model toward outputting exactly one of the provided choices.
+2. Single-Token Output (max_new_tokens = 1)
+We constrain the model to generate at most one new token.
+Since each multiple-choice answer is represented by a single digit or letter, this setting guarantees that the model cannot produce any extraneous text.
+It both enforces format correctness (no extra words or punctuation) and minimizes inference latency by halting generation immediately after the choice token is emitted.

+📊Prompt Engineering Overview
+Use a detailed exemplar-based template (exemplar_no_multi)
+Model may generate up to 15 tokens (max_new_tokens = 15)

+The exemplar template includes six diverse examples:

+Product Definition – Explain “Toggle Switch”
+Sentiment Choice – Positive/Negative for a Timer product Entity Extraction – Identify “product type”
+Key-Phrase Extraction – Pull color attributes
+Title Generation – Create German product titles
+Material Extraction – List components of vinyl wrap

 Our updated code streamlines prompt handling by automatically switching between two lightweight templates based on task type: for multiple-choice questions, it uses a minimal “prompts_multi” template (instruction + query) with max_new_tokens=1 to yield a single-option index instantly; for open-ended tasks, it employs a rich exemplar-driven “exemplar_no_multi” template—featuring six diverse examples—paired with max_new_tokens=15 to guide concise, context-aware responses.
 This “less-is-more” design cuts prompt overhead, boosts accuracy, and simplifies maintenance, delivering faster, more reliable outputs tailored to each task’s complexity.

+🏆Key Performance Highlights
+Perfect scores:  NER (task4) achieves a perfect micro-F1 of 1.000.
+Several multiple-choice tasks (tasks 9, 10, and 11) also reach 1.000 accuracy.
+Strong retrieval: Tasks 6, 7, and 8 all exceed 0.90 in hit-rate@3, indicating reliable top-3 retrieval.
+Weaker generation: Task 16 (a generation task) has a BLEU score of only 0.0387, showing room for improvement in that specific setting.
+Overall Score  The aggregate score across all tasks is approximately 0.642, indicating solid performance overall but with clear opportunities to boost low-scoring generation and some retrieval tasks.

 🖊 We have tried to submit in the late submission, since AIcrowd no longer accepts uploads, we’ve hosted the code here—and in our tests it achieves even higher accuracy than before.